MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-primitive-prompts.md

 ---
-title: Create your own prompts to gather user input in Bot Framework SDK
+title: Create your own prompts to gather user input
 description: Learn how to manage a conversation flow with primitive prompts in the Bot Framework SDK.
 keywords: conversation flow, prompts, conversation state, user state, custom prompts
 author: JonathanFingold